top of page

 • You can also post or hand your entry into any Medway Library.
 Please don’t put your name on the poem, and include another piece of paper with your name, library card number, date of birth and title of poem on.
 (This will be separated from the poem.)

-Address the envelope:
+• Address the envelope to:

 Medway Laureate Competition, Chatham Library and Community Hub, Gun Wharf Gardens Road, Dock Rd, Chatham ME4 4TX.